CMS-Enterprise/easi-app/docs/adr/0009-logging-platform.md

 # Use AWS logging tools

-To better debug and monitor the EASi application we need some kind of logging solution that allows us easy access to log information, to send and index logs and information,
+We would like a set of tooling to aid in debugging and monitoring the EASi application.
+We would like this solution to be easy to send logs into, easy to integrate infrastructure tooling into, and manageable alongside our infrastructure configuration if possible.

 ## Considered Alternatives